Costi Hinn

 Founder / President

 Costi W. Hinn serves as the Teaching Pastor of Shepherd’s House Bible Church in Chandler, AZ, and is the Founder and President of For The Gospel, an online ministry dedicated to providing sound biblical doctrine for everyday people.
-He is the author of several books, including Knowing the Spirit, More Than a Healer, God, Greed, and the (Prosperity) Gospel, and his forthcoming book, Walking in God’s Will (Release: March 2025).
+He is the author of several books, including Knowing the Spirit, More Than a Healer, God, Greed, and the (Prosperity) Gospel, and Walking in God’s Will.

-Alongside his wife Christyne, Costi has co-authored multiple children’s books, such as In Jesus' Name I Pray: TJ the Squirrel Learns the True Heart of Prayer, The King Who Found His Self-Control, and their latest title, The Farmer Who Chose to Plant Kindness, (Release: January 2025).
+Alongside his wife Christyne, Costi has co-authored multiple children’s books, such as In Jesus' Name I Pray: TJ the Squirrel Learns the True Heart of Prayer, The King Who Found His Self-Control, and their latest title, The Farmer Who Chose to Plant Kindness.

 Some people think hell isn't a real place, but rather just a scare tactic used to manipulate people into obeying God.
 In this article, Costi Hinn addresses the uncomfortable doctrine of hell and clears up common misconceptions and blasphemous views of the all too real place of suffering and separation from God.